 In the case of green coffee bean extract, a 2011 review article in the journal Gastroenterology Research and Practice surveyed several different experimental studies on green coffee bean extract, concluding that the evidence for an effect was promising, and indicating that a shift in fat metabolism is one potential explanation for the benefit (2).

-Green tea extract has even more robust evidence for its effects.
+Green tea extract has even more robust evidence for its fat burning effects.
 A large-scale study in Japan with 240 participants examined the effect of a green tea extract in patients who were instructed to maintain the same food intake and physical activity levels (3).

 One group received a high dose of green tea extract, while another received a very low dose (effectively a placebo).
 After 12 weeks, the researchers found that the high dose of green tea extract lowered body mass, and did so by specifically targeting subcutaneous fat at the waist and the hips–great news for women looking to be leaner through their midsection.

-Other effective fat oxidizers you should be on the lookout for include garcinia cambogia, apple cider vinegar, and cayenne pepper–these are some of the most promising new fat burners that are currently being researched.
+Other effective fat oxidizers you should be on the lookout for include garcinia cambogia, apple cider vinegar, and cayenne pepper.
+These are some of the most promising new fat burners that are currently being researched.

 Another avenue for burning fat is preventing your body from feeling the need to eat as many calories.
 This seems to be a secondary effect of caffeine–in addition to being a metabolism booster, it also appears to act as an appetite suppressant–but caffeine is far from the only effective appetite suppressant.